neale/neural-canvas/README.md

 </div>

-# INArt: creative deep learning through implicit data representations
+# Neural Canvas: creative deep learning through implicit data representations
 =======================================

 The noise vector is not that important, its just a "view" into the output space.